SylphAI-Inc/adal-cli/docs-site/docs/03-features/plugins-and-skills.md

 This means you don't need to repeatedly provide the same guidance across conversations—the agent discovers and loads the right expertise automatically.

+### How Teams Use Skills

+Turn your feature docs and technical specs into skills.
+The agent loads them automatically when relevant, so you:

+- **Skip repetitive context** — No more pasting the same background for every task
+- **Share knowledge** — Team patterns and conventions become discoverable
+- **Avoid missed dependencies** — Cross-feature context loads automatically

 **Key characteristics:**
 - **Filesystem-based**: Skills live in folders containing `SKILL.md` and optional supporting files
 - **On-demand loading**: Agent searches and loads skills when your task matches